Updated: Aug 1, 2022

-Christa Wiegand says: “If somebody is coming for a rent loan, we talk about and we check all these things.
-Because we are not a bank and we don't want to just make sure that they can pay back but we want to make sure that they get in a better position with this loan”
+Christa Wiegand, the support worker managing the company, says that “If somebody is coming for a rent loan, we talk about and we check all the possibilities.
+We just don't want to make sure that they can pay back, but we want to make sure that they get in a better position with this loan”

 Malta Microfinance is a non-profit entity, sponsored by the Church of Scotland and owned by St. Andrew's Scots Church in Valletta.

 For more information you can see their website: www.maltamicrofinance.org.

 You can contact them If you like to set up a meeting or presentation to discuss their service on a deeper level: